 Students identify a technologist and carry out a series of interviews with them about their work, in order to develop an informative case study about their technological practice.
-The nature of the interviews (face to face, email, phone, etc.) needs to be appropriate for the technologist, and could be supplemented with additional explorations (for example, analysis of product information, websites, marketing materials, related articles, etc.).
+The technologist selected should allow students insight into the interdisciplinary nature of technological developments and the collaboration practices of technologists.
+The nature of the interviews (face to face, email, phone etc) needs to be appropriate for the technologist, and could be supplemented with additional explorations (for example, analysis of product information, websites, marketing materials, related articles etc).
 Students ask questions that will identify the details of a technological outcome the technologist is working on or has completed in the past.

 It is important that the student allows the technologist to identify a technological outcome they are comfortable discussing.
 Issues associated with intellectual property and market sensibility could be explored by the student in relation to this.
-Students also work with the technologist to establish the knowledge they require, the personal and professional attributes they have, and the way in which they work with others.
-Extensive investigation of the decision making processes employed by the technologist could be undertaken, and their levels of creativity explored in the context of the identified example.
+Students also work with the technologist to establish the technological knowledge and other knowledge and skills they require, the personal and professional attributes they have, and the way in which they work with others.
+Extensive investigation of the decision making processes employed by the technologist could be undertaken, and their levels of creative and critical thinking explored in the context of the identified example.